MatildaHalttunen/MatildaHalttunen.github.io/cmdline_course.md

 This script takes one argument, in this case an English adjective ending with a consonant, and creates a comparative form for it.

 ### Week 6: Installing and Running Programs

-Week six saw us learning how to insall and update programs using package managers such as brew.
+Week six saw us learning how to install and update programs using package managers such as brew.
 We were also introduced to make and how to create and use makefiles.

 ##### Example make rule